john4web/blog/content/TODO/billion-dollar-mistake.md

 **6. Because null references are completely against the object oriented paradigm.**

-Null references breaks encapsulation and trust in objects.
-In OOP, objects should model Real-World Concepts. `Null` however, don’t represent anything meaningful in the real world.
+Null references break encapsulation and the trust in objects.
+In OOP, objects should model Real-World Concepts. `Null` however, does not represent anything meaningful in the real world.
 For instance, an object like Car represents a car, but `null` doesn’t represent "no car" in an intuitive way — it’s simply the absence of a reference.
-It even contradicts polymorphism which is a cornerstone of OOP.
+It even contradicts polymorphism which is the cornerstone of OOP.
 Polymorphism is allowing objects to define their behavior through interfaces and inheritance.
 Null references subvert polymorphism because null has no behavior.
-Developers can't rely on the polymorphic behavior of an object.
-When null is introduced, it often leads to procedural-style code, with if-statements checking for null scattered throughout the codebase.
+Introducing `null` often leads to procedural-style code, with if-statements checking for null scattered throughout the codebase.
 This undermines the OO principle of objects interacting through well-defined methods, making the code less modular and harder to maintain.

 **7. Because `null` is an ancient concept that originated in low-level programming languages.**

 `null` was originally introduced for languages that used pointers like [C](https://en.wikipedia.org/wiki/C_(programming_language)) for instance.
 However when programming in Java, we are not thinking about pointers and memory.
 Instead, we are dealing with objects and references.
 In _"Object-Thinking"_, you think about objects as "living organisms" or "creatures".
 It is about objects and the messages you send to them and their reaction they send to you.
 But `null` does not have any reaction since it is no object!

-**8. Because a lot of viruses are designed to exploit null references.**
+**8. Because a lot of computer viruses are designed to exploit null references.**

 Those viruses hope, that some software forgets to check the null references and that they can reach that part in the program.

 **9. Because null spreads like a disease**

-It is a disease in the entire application.
-If we allow it to enter our software, then it grows and eventually will infect the entire code.
+Null behaves like a disease in our applications.
+If we allow it to enter our software, then it grows and eventually it will infect the entire code.
+For instance if a method returns null, you have to insert null-checks for it.
+These checks propagate as more methods interact with the null-returning method, leading to a domino effect.
+The need to guard against null infects every layer of the system.
+When one method allows null as a valid return value or parameter, others must follow suit.

-There is only black and white.
+What does that tell us?
+When dealing with null, there is only black and white.
 There is no grey color in between.
 If you use null, then the code is wrong and needs to be refactored.
 If you do not use null, then the code is clean.

-**Yegor's conclusion:** _Null references are really bad and they have to be avoided at all cost_.

 ## Three possible alternatives to null references

+Null references are really bad and they have to be avoided at all cost.
+It's time to stop null from spreading.
+But how?

-However what should we use instead of null references?
+What should we use instead of null references?
 Yegor presents three alternatives:

-**Alternative #1: Throw an Exception instead of returning `null`:**
+### Alternative #1: Throw a custom Exception instead of returning `null`:

 Given the above example, you could simply throw your own exception: